miyako/4d-plugin-screen-capture/README.md

 * Apps > Optional features > Add an optional feature

-This is needed for [D3D11CreateDevice](https://learn.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-d3d11createdevice) with `D3D11_CREATE_DEVICE_DEBUG`
+in order to call [D3D11CreateDevice](https://learn.microsoft.com/en-us/windows/win32/api/d3d11/nf-d3d11-d3d11createdevice) with the  `D3D11_CREATE_DEVICE_DEBUG` flag.
+This is not mandatory for using the plugin.

 ## Syntax